sne11ius/GeoTracker/README.md

 Alternatively, you can use the service hosted @ [https://wasis.nu/mit/geotracker-service](https://wasis.nu/mit/geotracker-service).

-In this case, enter `https://wasis.nu/mit/geotracker-service/coordinates` as service url
+In this case, enter `https://wasis.nu/mit/geotracker-service/coordinates` as service url.

 ## License